Mathijs-Bakker/godotdev.nvim/README.md

 # godotdev.nvim

-Batteries-included Neovim plugin for **Godot game development**, using Neovim as an external editor.
-Provides LSP support for GDScript and Godot shaders, DAP debugging, and Treesitter syntax highlighting.
+BBatteries-included Neovim plugin for Godot game development, using Neovim as an external editor.
+Provides LSP support for GDScript and Godot shaders, DAP debugging, Treesitter syntax highlighting, and optional C# installation support.

 ## Features